-- A benchmark is either the California state average or the Healthy People 2020 aspirational goal (when available), whichever is more stringent. - A data source is either a statistical data set, such as those found throughout the California Cancer Registry, or a qualitative data set, such as the material resulting from the interviews and focus groups conducted by Actionable Insights. - A direct indicator is a statistic that explicitly measures a health need.
+- A benchmark is either the California state average or the Healthy People 2020 aspirational goal (when available), whichever is more stringent. - A data source is either a statistical data set, such as those found throughout the California Cancer Registry, or a qualitative data set, such as the material resulting from the interviews and focus groups Actionable Insights conducted for the hospitals. - A direct indicator is a statistic that explicitly measures a health need.
 For example, the lung cancer incidence rate is a direct indicator of the cancer health need, while the percentage of the population that currently smokes cigarettes is not a direct indicator of the cancer health need.